 Cyberclick Practices and Life Purpose

-The pursuit of fulfillment has been an important goal for human beings for centuries.
-We seek practices that bring us fulfillment and this is just as necessary at work as it is in our personal lives.
+The pursuit of purpose has been an important goal for human beings for centuries.
+We seek practices that bring us fulfillment, which is just as necessary at work as it is in our personal lives.

 We spend much of our lives at work and it can be hard to feel fulfilled if every morning we have to make a superhuman effort to get out of bed and make our way to a place where we do not feel valued or do not feel that what we do has real value.

 Though this may sound naïve, a person's well-being should always be a priority in any organization.
 The truth is that if you take care of your employees, you will see better results across the board.
 From a financial viewpoint, investing in your team's intrinsic motivation or Ikigai will increase your ROI.

-Recently, David Tomás published his first book, named “The happiest company in the world”, where he reflects on the organizational culture that we have developed over the years here at Cyberclick and the keys which have allowed us to win the award for Best Workplaces in Spain two years consecutively.
+In 2015, David Tomás published his first book, called “The Happiest Company in the World”, where he reflects on the organizational culture that we have developed over the years at Cyberclick and the keys which have allowed us to win the award for Best Workplaces in Spain two years consecutively.

-These keys are easy to put into practice and are based on experience.
+These keys, which are relatively easy to put into practice, are the following:

 - Do what you do best